rrachleanne/ParQueen_MarketPlace/README.md

 - Lastly, the Products controller has a small but valuable method called number_to_currency allowing the application to convert numbers from 2000 to $2,000.00 when being rendered.

 The ParQueen application has more than three controllers, not all the time does a model need to correspond with a controller.
-Controllers can be used to render pages for users to see but in the backend the controller is render what should/shouldn't appear.
+Controllers can be used to render pages for users to see but in the backend the controller is rendering what should/shouldn't appear.
 For example, in ParQueen there are eight controllers in total.
-Two of them being more important then the others for the ParQueen application, called Listings_controller.rb and Application_controlelr.rb.
+Two of them being more important then the other non model related controllers for the ParQueen application, called Listings_controller.rb and Application_controlelr.rb.

 - The Listings_controller: Controls the search functionality by rendering anything near 20km(12miles) from the product and only displays listings where availability equals to true and the customer_id equals to nil, meaning that the product has yet to be sold.